puppetlabs/puppet-docs/source/facter/2.0/fact_overview.markdown

 ---
 layout: default
-title: "Overview of Facter Facts"
+title: "Facter 2.0: Overview of Facter Facts"
 ---

 Overview of Facts in Facter